Zetetics (band): History

 The band has released its first full concert video — Live in Kyiv.

 In winter 2017, the band released "Rooftop Live" — a music film about the band.

-In September, 2019 Zetetics released their third studio album, titled 11:11.
-Logline of album is about self-knowledge and the purity of self-talk.
+In September 2019 Zetetics released their third studio album, titled 11:11.
+Logline of the album is about self-knowledge and the purity of self-talk.
 Each song has an undertone of mystical realism.